-- teachers based in Auckland schools were less likely to feel their students were engaged.
-Only 28 percent of teachers in Auckland felt their students were engaged, compared to 72 percent of teachers outside of Auckland - > seventy-one percent of principals in low decile schools in Auckland were concerned about their students' learning, compared to 56 percent of principals in low decile schools outside Auckland.
+- → secondary students in Auckland felt less safe from Covid-19 than those outside of Auckland.
+Only 37 percent of Auckland senior secondary students felt safe from Covid-19, compared to 58 percent of senior secondary students outside of Auckland - teachers based in Auckland schools were less likely to feel their students were engaged.
+Only 25 percent of teachers in Auckland felt their students were engaged, compared to 42 percent of teachers outside of Auckland - eighty-five percent of principals in low decile schools in Auckland were concerned about their students' learning, compared to 77 percent of principals in low decile schools outside Auckland.
 The Auckland difference in concern for student progress was much greater for low decile principals than for principals of mid and high decile schools.